Planar Multi-link Swimmers: Experiments and Theoretical Investigation Using "Perfect Fluid" Model: Conclusions

 \section{Conclusions}

 In this paper, we have studied the inertia-dominated motion of multi-link swimmers under harmonic inputs of joint angles.
 We utilized the ``perfect fluid'' model that accounts for added mass effect and assumes ideal inviscid fluid, which enables reduction to a time-invariant first-order dynamical system.
 We conducted asymptotic analysis for the three-link swimmer, which gives closed-form approximate expressions for the swimmer's displacement, that enable obtaining optimal amplitude and phase shift for the joint angles, as well as optimal ratio of links' length.
 Next, we conducted motion experiments with three-link and five-link floating swimmers, and compared measurements from motion tracking system to numerical simulations under the theoretical model, while accounting for the reduction in added mass due to the swimmer's buoyancy.
 Very good agreement has been achieved for the three-link swimmer, while the results of the five-link swimmer agree only qualitatively.
 We discussed possible reasons for the discrepancies, mainly due to wall interactions and other unmodelled effects.
-Future work will include optimization with respect to energy efficiency as well as incorporating additional effects such as viscous drag, vortex shedding and hydrodynamic interaction into the theoretical models.
+Future work will include optimization of general gait trajectories, either for maximizing displacement or for energy efficiency, as well as incorporating additional effects such as viscous drag, vortex shedding and hydrodynamic interaction into the theoretical models.
 It is also planned to experimentally investigate the dependence of motion on the actuation frequency, in order to test the model's assumption of time-invariant dynamics.